Picture: blackthorn blossom. Click here for more April blossom photos.

 Once out, blackthorn blossom lasts about ten days, scattering the ground with white petals when it goes over - a sight rather reminiscent of snow.
 Tiny green sloe buds then appear where the flowers have been fertilised.

-Also at this time you see wild cherry flowers, hanging down in bunches like the cherries to come.
-These often appear in the first week of the month, but in colder springs not till the second week (2012 and 2023), the third week (2016 and 2018); or even the last week (2006 and 2013).
-In 2021 cherry blossom started from the very beginning of the month in places but was tentative until the last ten days, with some then lasting till mid May.
-Once out, the flowers last about three weeks, and when they are over, small unripe green cherries appear quite quickly.
+Also at this time you see wild cherry flowers, its blooms hanging down in bunches like the cherries to come.
+In 2026 these were full out in the last week of March, but a more normal time is the first week of April.
+Once out, the flowers last two to three weeks, and when they are over, small unripe green cherries appear quite quickly.

-Various hybrids of this tree – including the “plena” version with layered flowers - bloom in gardens and city streets at the same time as wild cherry, as does juneberry - really a garden tree but sometimes found in the wild (the Hurtwood south of Gomshall is apparently a good place to see them).
+Various hybrids of this tree – including “plena” versions with layered flowers - bloom in gardens and city streets at the same time as wild cherry, as does juneberry - really a garden tree but sometimes found in the wild (the Hurtwood south of Gomshall is apparently a good place to see them).

-Apple blossom is next – appearing on garden and commercial orchard trees. as well as wild crab apples, a little while after the leaves.
-Timing here is very variable from year to year.
-In 2011, 2014, 2017 and 2024 it happened in the second week of April, in 2019, 2020, 2022 and 2025 in the third week, but in 2012, 2018 and 2023 not till the last week, and in 2010, 2013, 2016 and 2021 not till early May.
+Apple blossom is next, appearing on garden and commercial orchard trees. as well as wild crab apples, a little while after the leaves.
+Timing here is very variable.
+In 2024, 2017, 2014 and 2011 it happened in the second week of April; in 2026, 2025, 2022, 2020 and 2019 in the third week; in 2023, 2018 and 2012 the last week; and in 2021, 2016, 2013 and 2010 not till early May.
 Once out, it lasts two or three weeks.

-Rowan flowers appeared quite widely from mid month in 2020 too, and in the last week of April in 2011, 2014, 2019, and (to a limited extent) 2017, 2024 and 2025.
-Horse chestnut flowered in places from the third week in 2017, 2020, 2024 and 2025 (being fully out by the end of April in the latter year), while a few flowers appeared at the month's end in 2022.
+Rowan flowers appeared quite widely from mid month in 2020 too, and in the last week of April in 2019, 2014, 2011, and (to a limited extent) 2025, 2024 and 2017.
+Horse chestnut flowered in places from the third week in 2026, 2025, 2024, 2020 and 2017, being fully out by the end of the month in 2026 and 2025, while a few flowers appeared at the month's end in 2022.
+In 2026 common whitebeam also flowered at the end of the month.

 Garden escapees

 Gardens also contribute to the blossoming feeling in April.
 At the start of the month forsythia is often still in glorious yellow bloom, but it generally fades by mid month, with new leaves replacing the flowers.
 Again, there can be quite big variations in timings.
-In 2008, 2011 and 2024 it was over at the start of April, having started to come out in mid February, and in 2020 it started in late February, with a few surviving into the first few days of April.
+In 2024, 2011 and 2008 it was over at the start of April, having started to come out in mid February, and in 2020 it started in late February, with just a few surviving into the first few days of April.

 In 2015 forsythia did not come out till the very end of March and lasted till the end of third week of April.
+In 2016 it flowered all April and into the first week of May in places.
 In 2013, after starting in the first week of March and then being kept in suspension by the intense cold, it finally came to life at the end of the first week of April and lasted till the end of the month.
-In 2016 it flowered all April and into the first week of May in places.

 Forsythia can sometimes be found in semi-wild situations, but that is not true of magnolia, strictly a garden tree, whose enormous pink flowers usually come out in the last week of March and then fall in the first or second week of April.

-Lilac – often a garden tree but also found, for example, along railway embankments – also produces masses of mauve flowers from around the second week (the fourth week in 2015, 2018 and 2019, and not till the second week in May in 2016 and the third week of May in 2021).
+Lilac – often a garden tree but also found, for example, along railway embankments – also produces masses of mauve flowers from around the second week (the fourth week in 2019, 2018 and 2015, and not till the second week in May in 2016 and the third week of May in 2021).
 It can be a little hard to distinguish between buds and full flowers on this plant, as both look quite showy.

 Flowering currant, a garden escapee that is now naturalised on verges, is in full bloom at the start of the month and usually lasts till the end of the second week.
 It has serrated three-lobed leaves like a strawberry and hanging clusters of pink flowers.

 Other prominent garden shrubs in April include Darwin's barberry, with orange flowers, which is generally at its best in the first half of the month but can survive in places for longer.
-Some of the white viburnum flowers that cheered up the winter months may also survive into the first half of the month, while rosemary can flower throughout the month if it has not done so earlier in the spring.
+Some of the white viburnum flowers that cheered up the winter months may also survive into the first half of April, while rosemary can flower throughout the month if it has not done so earlier in the spring.

 Bird cherry - more of a garden or park shrub in this part of the country, though it occasionally crops up in the wild - starts to flower mid month but is usually not at its best till late in the month or early May.